0xFNDH/MERSA/README.md

 # About

 The goal of the PoC is to highlight the security issues of multicast-enabled networks and to create solutions to prevent incidences before they occur.
 Multicast Encrypted RSA (MERSA) and Multicast Encrypted Low Operations Shell (MELOS) are tools that demonstrate this by undermining network security policies and bypassing Client/AP isolation.
+Please do not use in military or secret service organizations, or for illegal purposes.
+These tools are meant for authorized parties with legal consent to conduct testing.

 The idea for MERSA is based on the post-exploitation stage of the penetration testing process as an evasive way to conduct data exfiltration and information gathering.
-During a penetration test, once multiple devices have been compromised, MERSA can be run to execute commands on a device over multicast while evading certain network security controls.
-This methodology can also reduce the footprint of activity on the network during a penetration test.
+During a penetration test, once multiple devices have been compromised, MERSA can be run to execute commands over multicast while evading certain network security controls.
+The use of multicast may also reduce the footprint of activity on the network during a penetration test.

-MERSA can also create an opportunity for lateral movement within or across segments, depending on router configurations, once access to a device within a separate segment has been obtained.
+MERSA can create an opportunity for lateral movement within or across segments, depending on router configurations, once access to a device within a separate segment has been obtained.
 Multicast uses either IGMP (L3) or PIM (L2) to route packets and operates outside of the Internet Protocol (IP).
 Therefore, security controls for Internet Protocol traffic do not affect multicast as long as the devices are in the same VLAN.
+Network Intrusion Detection Systems (NIDS) may be weak to multicast obfuscation if they do not properly monitor and control multicast traffic.

 # Patching